dret/webconcepts/SOAdoc.md

 [RESTdesc](http://restdesc.org/) has the goal to describe the functionality of hypermedia APIs.
 It is reusing existing vocabularies on the Semantic Web, and built with today's Semantic Web technologies and tools.

+## API Blueprint

+[API Blueprint](http://apiblueprint.org/) is markdown-based and intended to be a powerful high-level API design language for Web APIs.